mdx-js/mdx/packages/mdx/readme.md

 * `jsxs` ([`Jsx`][api-jsx], optional)
   — function to generate an element with dynamic children in production mode
 * `useMDXComponents` ([`UseMdxComponents`][api-use-mdx-components], optional)
-  — function to get components from context
+  — function to get components to use

 ###### Examples